-I wasn’t sure if I’d be able to find a subsonic load for this configuration or not, given the extra barrel length and resulting higher velocity.
+I wasn’t sure if I’d be able to find a subsonic load for this configuration or not, given the extra barrel length and resulting in higher velocity.
 Some loads I tested unsuppressed were right on the edge of the sound barrier.
 In my shooting conditions, the speed of sound on range day was 1,141 feet per second.
 You can find out the speed of sound for any temperature using a handy online calculator provided by the United States Weather Service.
 See, taxes aren’t a complete waste.

-Anyway, all of my tested loads ran supersonic so while the muzzle blast was muffled there was still the down range supersonic crack.
+Anyway, all of my tested loads ran supersonic so while the muzzle blast was muffled there was still the downrange supersonic crack.
 Then I remembered I had a stash of American Eagle 124-grain suppressor ammo.
 I figured the extra-long barrel, compared to pistols anyway, might still cause this load to break the sound barrier, but it didn’t.
 In fact, the average velocity of this ammo was just 1,057.0 fps when fired from the suppressed carbine.
 It was quiet, quiet, quiet.
 I have to admit that I was a bit embarrassed to be firing this setup on the rifle line as my noise level wasn’t nearly as ear-shattering as everyone else’s.

 The Bottom Line

 The net-net of all this shooting is simple.
 One of you is going to be a very lucky dudette or dude.
 While this rifle feels a tad on the “heavy” side when you pick it up, that’s one of its endearing qualities.
 It shoots like a .22 LR in terms of blast and recoil.
 As for versatility, you can do a lot with this carbine.
 It will make an exceptional home defense gun, easily usable by most any (trained) member of the family.
 It makes for a great vehicle gun.
 It’s portable, so feel free to take it into the woods in your pack.
 It’s also a super-fun range plinker.
-I’m having some serious heartburn about having go send this carbine to one of you.
-That’s OK, however, I'll get over it.
+I’m having some serious heartburn about having to go and send this carbine to one of you.
+That’s OK, however, I’ll get over it.
 Your happiness will bring me joy and this rifle is worth every penny, so I’ll be purchasing my own.

 Ruger PC Carbine Specifications